 Pictured: Oloruntoba Omobonike, MD, recipient of the 2012 AASLD Emerging Liver Scholars Resident Travel Award, Duke University, and her mentor Andrew Muir, MD, Duke University

-AASLD members would serve as mentors in this program by identifying a candidate who has an interest in liver disease and is most likely undecided on their career path.
-As a mentor, you must be willing to commit for the duration of The Liver Meeting® (Thursday-Monday), and provide feedback and regular follow up with AASLD about this program.
-You are also expected to:
+AASLD members would serve as mentors by identifying candidates who have an interest in liver disease, and who are most likely undecided on their career path.
+Mentors must be willing to commit for the duration of The Liver Meeting® (Thursday-Monday), and provide feedback and regular follow up with AASLD about this program.

 - Guide the resident throughout the program, and check in daily with the resident during The Liver Meeting®

 - Share knowledge, understanding, and experiences in the field of hepatology

 - Facilitate career development through guidance and advice

 - Become the champion of the resident

 Mentees in this program must demonstrate motivation, self-direction, and personal integrity; highly developed interpersonal skills; and demonstrated leadership and potential for academic success.
 And — most of all — the desire to succeed.
 Mentees must be willing to commit for the duration of The Liver Meeting® (Friday-Tuesday), and provide feedback to their mentors and AASLD with regular follow up after the program.